 Not only do all entrants receive registration discounts, but you get larger discounts when you place in the competition.
 Unlike other screenplay competitions, your experience with AFF doesn’t end after making the first cut.
 Second Rounders, Semifinalists, and Finalists attend exclusive panels, intimate roundtable discussions, script reading workshops, and are afforded special access to industry professionals.

-2015 Second Rounders and above attended workshops about: how to find representation, demystifying the development process, and how successful alumni from the competition made the most of their placement.
-Additionally, a favorite event of entrants, Second Rounders and above were invited to the Screenwriters’ Happy Hour presented by Nickelodeon where they networked with other writers, Nickelodeon execs, and competition judges.
+2019 Second Rounders and above attended workshops about: how to find representation, demystifying the development process, and how successful alumni from the competition made the most of their placement.
+Additionally, a favorite event of entrants, Second Rounders and above were invited to the Screenwriters’ Happy Hour where they networked with other writers and competition judges.

 The AFF is a brilliantly run, prestigious film festival.
 Having your screenplay placed or winning means something in the film and TV business around the world.
 The movers and shakers sit up and take note.
 And this is the ONLY reason I am in LA right now taking meetings with agents, managers, production companies—people who can get my script made, realize my dreams and ambitions.”

 – Shani Grewal, 2015 Horror Screenplay Award Winner for 77 Minutes

 2019 Semifinalists and Finalists had the opportunity to meet with agents, managers, and executives, and participate in our Script Reading Workshops where their scripts were read aloud and workshopped in a personalized setting during the Conference.
 Furthermore, Semifinalists and Finalists’ loglines and contact information are also included in the annual Producer’s Book, distributed to all AFF panelists as well as over 500 agents, managers, producers, and other industry professionals.